Workbench CLI commands

 notebook Use Notebooks in the workspace.

-organization, org Manage workbench organizations.
+organization, org Manage Workbench organizations.

 resolve Resolve a resource to its cloud id or path.